PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-Secrets-Management.md

 Install-Module Az.KeyVault

 # In this example, we explicitly register this extension
-Register-SecretsVaultExtension -Name Azure -Cmdlet Get-AzKeyVaultSecret ` -Module Az.KeyVault -Version 1.0.0
+Register-SecretsVault -Name Azure -Cmdlet Get-AzKeyVaultSecret ` -Module Az.KeyVault

 # When using remote vaults, expectation is that secrets are
 # stored using their tooling, so this module is only for retrieving secrets